 Acknowledgements

-Nature Seychelles facilitate the long-term Seychelles warbler project, allowing us to stay on Cousin Island, and providing accommodation and facilities during field work.
+Nature Seychelles facilitate the long-term Seychelles warbler project, allowing us access to Cousin Island, and providing accommodation and facilities during field work.
 The Seychelles Bureau of Standards and Department of Environment gave permission for sampling and fieldwork.
 Emma Barrett laid the foundations for this study, generating much of the telomere data.
 We thank everyone who has helped in the field, and the current Seychelles warbler research group for useful discussions.
 This work was funded by two Natural Environment Research Council (NERC) grants to DSR (NE/F02083X/1 and NE/K005502/1) on which JK, TB and HLD were project partners.
 HLD was funded by a NERC fellowship.

 References